TEC-VIT-Raunak/business_ideas/README.md

 # businessideas
 Website repository for Business Ideas 2019

-This is the main front-end
+This is the main front-end.